FirojAhmad1999/polling-system/README.md

 # Server Configuration
 PORT=5000
-Testing Instructions
+8. Testing Instructions
-Test API Endpoints:
+8.1 Test API Endpoints

-Use Postman or curl for testing.
+Use Postman or curl to test the endpoints.
 Example for creating a poll:
-bash
-Copy code

 curl -X POST http://localhost:5000/api/polls \
 -H "Content-Type: application/json" \
--d '{"question":"What is your favorite programming language?", "options":["JavaScript", "Python"]}' Test WebSocket Communication:
+-d '{"question":"What is your favorite programming language?", "options":["JavaScript", "Python"]}' 8.2 Test WebSocket Communication

-Install wscat:
-bash
-Copy code
-npm install -g wscat
-Connect to the WebSocket server: bash
-Copy code
-wscat -c ws://localhost:5000
+Use a WebSocket client like wscat: wscat -c ws://localhost:5000